 SLO

-Service Level Objectives let users set performance thresholds on collected service metrics.
+Service Level Objectives (SLOs) let users set performance thresholds on collected service metrics.
 If a service performs worse than the set threshold (i.e. if memory utilization is 60 MB but we have set a SLO for 100 MB), then an SLO violation is recorded and displayed in the Service Summary page.
 The dashboard supports the following SLO types:

 Aggregate: SLOs applying to the metrics for all proxies averaged together.
 For instance, an aggregate SLO for latency of greater than 0.05ms will throw a violation if the average latency across all proxies of a service is more than 0.05ms.